cloudtoid/url-pattern/README.md

 ## Regular Expressions

-The pattern engine also supports [.net's regular expression syntax](https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference).
+The pattern engine also supports [.net's regular expression syntax][RegEx].
 Please note that only named captures such as `"(?<prod>.+)"` are allowed.
 These captures are treated as variables.

 ```csharp
 var engine = new PatternEngine();